zgtruchlewski/zgtruchlewski.github.io/_posts/2020-09-08-stats-lexicon.md

 * ***Sharp bound:*** partially identification of MAnski, mathematically guaranteed bound of ATE vs. Confidence Interval due to uncertainty of sample.  -->

 * ***Skewness:*** skewness measures how symmetric a distribution is.
-It is also called the third moment of a distribution.”
+It is also called the third moment of a distribution.

 <!-- * ***Table 2 fallacy:*** https://academic.oup.com/aje/article/177/4/292/147738 -->